gregpalmr/dremio-udf-example/README.md

 Upon a successful build the UDF's jar file will be placed in the targets directory:

-    $ ls ./target/udf-string-agg-1.0.0.jar
+    $ ls ./target/dremio-udf-examples-15.5.0-*.jar

 ### Step 3.
 Copy the UDF's jar file to the Dremio Coordinator and Executor nodes

+Copy the newly built JAR file to the Dremio nodes so that references to the UDF functions can be resolved correctly.

+Stand-alone Deployment

-If you are running Dremio as a "stand-alone" installation (on one or more servers or cloud instances), use scp or your favorate file copying utility to copy the udf-string-agg-1.0.0.jar file to every Dremio Coordinator and Executor node.
+If you are running Dremio as a "stand-alone" installation (on one or more servers or cloud instances), use scp or your favorate file copying utility to copy the jar file to every Dremio Coordinator and Executor node.
 Place the jar file in the Dremio 3rd party jars directory, which is usually found here:

      $ ls /opt/dremio/jars/3rdparty/

+Kubernetes Deployment

-If you are running Dremio on a Kubernetes cluster, then you must copy the udf-string-agg-1.0.0.jar file to the Docker container and save the container as a new image.
+If you are running Dremio on a Kubernetes cluster, then you must copy the jar file to the Docker container and save the container as a new image.
 Then upload that new image to your private container repository.
 The following commands may be used.

      $ docker run dremio/dremio-oss